 Elbow joint replacement is a surgical procedure that removes osteoarthritic elbow bone and soft tissue and replaces it with metal and plastic components.
 This procedure is similar to a total knee or total hip replacement as the goal is to relieve the symptoms associated with joint arthritis.

-A Board Certified and Fellowship Trained Orthopaedic Institute of Central Jersey (OIO) Elbow Specialist performs the following steps:
+A Board Certified and Fellowship Trained Orthopaedic Institute of Central Jersey (OICJ) Elbow Specialist performs the following steps:

 - Incision.
 An incision is made near the elbow joint.